📣 New: Professional PDF proposals now include client e-approval tracking. See what's new →

 Short-term estimates already carry uncertainty.

-Long-term estimates become significantly harder because:
+Long-term estimates become significantly harder because software projects evolve constantly.

-• Requirements evolve
+• Requirements evolve over time

-• Priorities shift
+• Priorities shift during development

 • Technical debt accumulates